Red River Gorge

 notes

-- If you don't lock your bike up, Saucy Steve (the guy whose been maken the sauce for miguel's pizza's since the big bang, on his own weird scheduale like some kind of pizza wizard) will take it for a ride.
+• If you don't lock your bike up, Saucy Steve (the guy whose been maken the sauce for miguel's pizza's since the big bang, on his own weird scheduale like some kind of pizza wizard) will take it for a ride.
+Or so I've heard.